2016 ASHA Convention Call for Papers

-With approximately 12,000 attendees, the ASHA Convention is the largest professional development opportunity available for audiologists, speech-language pathologists, and speech, language, and hearing scientists.
+With more than 12,000 attendees, the ASHA Convention is the largest professional development opportunity available for audiologists, speech-language pathologists, and speech, language, and hearing scientists.
 Make your contribution to the premier annual event for the professions!

 Call for Papers Agreement and Disclosure Policy

 Before submitting your proposal to the Call for Papers, it is extremely important that you read, understand, and agree to follow the principles, guidelines, and procedures outlined in the Call for Papers Agreement and Disclosure Policy.

 In 2012, a requirement from ASHA's Continuing Education Board to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs was established.
 The requirement aligns ASHA with current practices among other professions, particularly in the continuing medical education arena.
 Anyone submitting a presentation, or listed as an author for a presentation, for consideration at an ASHA event is required to complete a disclosure form indicating any financial or nonfinancial relationship related to the content of the proposed session.

 Read more about disclosure policy in the Frequently Asked Questions for Presenters.

 Educational programming content at the ASHA Convention covers a wide variety of Topic Areas relevant to the professions.
 When you submit a proposal to the Call for Papers, you must select from the list of Topic Areas the topic that best corresponds to your presentation.
 Please note that the Convention Program Committee has the authority to re-categorize a proposal if an appropriate Topic Area is not selected.